jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 Diagram Expression,

-"Your screen doesn't have to do everything.
+"Your screen doesn't might do everything.
 Your brain might the rest."

 JJ